TheVille415/ADS_503_Final/README.md

 - Detrano, R., Janosi, A., Steinbrunn, W., Pfisterer, M., Schmid, J. J., Sandhu, S., ... & Froelicher, V. (1989).
 International application of a new probability algorithm for the diagnosis of coronary artery disease. *The American Journal of Cardiology*, 64(5), 304–310.
 - Dua, D. & Graff, C. (2019).
 UCI Machine Learning Repository [https://archive.ics.uci.edu/ml](https://archive.ics.uci.edu/ml)

+## License

+This project is for academic use only in the University of San Diego's ADS 503 course.